List of The Simpsons comics: Simpsons Comics

 Simpsons Comics was a monthly series based on the animated TV show The Simpsons.
 The first issue was published on November 29, 1993.
 Since then over two hundred issues have been released, with the 100th issue mainly the comic book equivalent of a clip show.
 It was originally published every two months, but went monthly in the fall of 2000.

 Since March 1997, the comic has also had a monthly United Kingdom edition.
 This mainly reprints the stories from the U.S. edition, along with pages featuring UK readers' drawings (currently Springfield Multiplex for movie parodies and Android's Dungeon for video game and comic book parodies) and Junk Mail, a letters page which also features generic drawings, along with the readers' frequent attempts to guess the identity of 'Junk Mail Guy', the incredibly sarcastic man who answers the letters and has apparently been locked up in a basement.
 The U.S. and Australian editions used to have Junk Mail, but it disappeared beginning with #114.
 But returned some time later.

 On March 20, 2013, Bongo Comics released the "200th issue" of the "Simpsons Comic," with the issue having an extra special supersized story.

 Since the release of the first Simpsons Comics issue in the United States in 1993, the comic book series has been published at some point in the following countries around the world: Australia, Brazil, the Czech Republic, Estonia, Finland, France, Germany, Hungary, Italy, Lithuania, Mexico, the Netherlands, Norway, Portugal, Russia, Serbia, Spain, Sweden, Turkey, and the United Kingdom.

-It was announced on July 27, 2018 that there would not be publishing any Simpsons Comics issue after the release of #245, as Bongo Comics was planning to shut down.
+It was announced on July 27, 2018 that Simpsons Comics would cease after the release of #245, as Bongo Comics was planning to shut down.
 The final issue was published on October 17, 2018.